Former Puerto Rico governor Wanda Vázquez charged with bribery, US Justice Department says - KESQ

 “The alleged bribery scheme rose to the highest levels of the Puerto Rican government, threatening public trust in our electoral processes and institutions of governance,” Assistant Attorney General Kenneth A. Polite Jr. said in a statement.

+The bribes was allegedly paid in exchange for Vázquez making appointments to the Office of the Commissioner of Financial Institutions that benefited the businessmen involved in the scheme, Muldrow said.

+Vázquez is expected to appear in US District Court in San Juan on Thursday.

-Vázquez, former Secretary of Justice, served as governor of the US territory from 2019 to 2021.
+A former Secretary of Justice, Vázquez served as governor of the US territory from 2019 to 2021.
 Her appointment came after disgraced former governor Ricardo Rosselló was forced to step down following islandwide protests against his government.

+She became Secretary of Justice in January 2017 — with a mandate that included fighting corruption on the island — and was an ally of Rosselló.

+In 2018, Vazquez came under fire for allegedly intervening on behalf of her daughter in a case stemming from a home theft.
+She faced charges of violating government ethics laws.
+But a judge later ruled there was insufficient evidence to arrest her.

 In January 2020, Puerto Ricans poured onto the streets of San Juan calling for her resignation after Hurricane Maria supplies were found in a warehouse in the city of Ponce, more than two years after the storm.